echaya/plugged/plugged/conform.nvim/README.md

 - [vsg](https://github.com/jeremiah-c-leary/vhdl-style-guide) - Style guide enforcement for VHDL.
 - [xmlformat](https://github.com/pamoller/xmlformatter) - xmlformatter is an Open Source Python package, which provides formatting of XML documents.
 - [xmllint](http://xmlsoft.org/xmllint.html) - Despite the name, xmllint can be used to format XML files as well as lint them.
+- [xmlstarlet](http://xmlstar.sourceforge.net/) - XMLStarlet is a command-line XML toolkit that can be used to format XML files.
 - [yamlfix](https://github.com/lyz-code/yamlfix) - A configurable YAML formatter that keeps comments.
 - [yamlfmt](https://github.com/google/yamlfmt) - yamlfmt is an extensible command line tool or library to format yaml files.
 - [yapf](https://github.com/google/yapf) - Yet Another Python Formatter.